Belarusian Greek Catholic Church: In Belarus

 Two of the parishes had small churches.
 Some of the others had pastoral centres with an oratory.

 In March 2023, Pope Francis erected the apostolic administration for faithful of Byzantine rite in Belarus, appointing the Rt.
 Rev. Mitred Archimandrite Jan Sergiusz Gajek, M.I.C., (until then apostolic visitator) as apostolic administrator without episcopal rank.

+By 2026, the Belarusian government had removed legal recognition of all Greek Catholic parishes in Brest region.

+On 14 September 2026, Archimandrite Jan Sergiusz Gajek, M.I.C. retired as Apostolic Admnistrator, and was replaced by Fr.
+Liavoncij Tumouski, M.S.U..